 These four foundational pillars are to:

-- Honor Americans’ contributions to our country though military service
+- Honor Americans’ contributions to our country through military service

 - Connect civilians with veterans and their experience